GiuliaRomani/TimeVaryingSharedFrailtyCoxModels/README.md

 - Model
 - ParallelVersion

-## What the user need to decide
+## What the user needs to decide
 Other than the variables related to the dataset, the user has to decide two important blocks of the previous list: Model and ParallelVersion.

 Model: The user has to provide the numeric id of one of the three Time-Varying Shared Frailty Cox Model he/she wants to apply.
 The possibilities are:
 - (1) for the "Adapted Paik et al's Model"
 - (2) for the "Centre-Specific Frailty Model with Power Parameter"
-- (3) for the "Stochastic Time-Dependent Centre-Specific Frailty Model" If a different value is chosen, the project throws an exception.
+- (3) for the "Stochastic Time-Dependent Centre-Specific Frailty Model".
+If a different value is chosen, the project throws an exception.

 ParallelVersion: The C++ implementation of these models provides also a parallel version of some code sections, to speed up the computations.